groupvine/gv-doc/4-feed/5-feedPost.md

 OR this:

     ~post~~bingotech@trivy.email
-** JHJHJH the 3rd/last option has a faint hightlight box with a little indent** To attach old emails, you'll first need to save them into an email-message file (a file with a `.eml` suffix).
+    ** JHJHJH this option has a faint hightlight box with a little indent**

+To attach old emails, you'll first need to save them into an email-message file (a file with a `.eml` suffix).
 For instance, on Gmail, go to the email that you'd like to post and